 We work with family office professionals and trust managers to create a comprehensive portfolio of insurance protection for your high net worth clients with complex assets and lifestyles, across multiple locations.
 We aim to help our clients cut through the noise often associated with insurance.

-Why do you need specialist insurance advice for your clients?
+Why do you need specialist insurance advice for for property held in trust?

 Family office (SFO and MFO) and trust managers must deliver robust protection for the complex asset portfolios (and liabilities) in their charge.
 Asset protection is a key driver for creating trusts – so it’s mission-critical to have the right insurance in place, carefully structured to support that goal.